bodymoto/nutrient-calculator/README.md

 agree? how many people know how much is in their bank account, right now? this is the delicious truth

 Add pricing page -> a good metric to measure if people find the product valuable.
-Can just state the product is free..
+Can just state the product is free.

 video tutorial -> wins